Neillcllghn/Tablefor2/TESTING.md

 We used Lighthouse within the Chrome Developer Tools to test the performance, accessibility, best practices and SEO of the website.

-Overall, the lighthouse scores are very good, with one or two things that could be improved.
-A future implementation would be to convert all images to the webp format.
+Overall, the lighthouse scores are very good, with one thing that could be improved.
 ### Desktop Results

 Home Page: